happiguru/Game-JavaScript/README.md

 ## Sky Shooter!

-> The goal of this project is to create a Javascript Shooter Game using Phaser 3, as specified in the Microverse Program.
+The goal of this project is to create a Javascript Shooter Game using Phaser 3, as specified in the Microverse Program.
+The "Sky Shooter Game" is a JavaScript-based implementation of a Phaser 3 game.
+It's a game for one person only.
+To win points and bullets, the player must shoot adversaries in the sky.
+The game ends when a player is shot by an enemy or when his or her bullets run out.
+The Leaderboard shows each player's score.

 ![screenshot](./g1.png)